-Wheezing - exercise-induced; Reactive airway disease - exercise; Exercise-induced asthma
+Wheezing - exercise-induced; Reactive airway disease - exercise; Exercise-induced bronchoconstriction

 Be Careful Where and When you Exercise

 Having asthma symptoms when you exercise does not mean you cannot or should not exercise.
 But be aware of your EIB triggers.

 Cold or dry air may trigger asthma symptoms.
 If you do exercise in cold or dry air:

 - Breathe through your nose.